Marlins vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been underdogs in 32 games this season and have come away with the win 16 times (50%) in those contests.
+- The Marlins have won 17 of the 26 games they were favored on the moneyline this season (65.4%).

-- Miami has a record of 7-7, a 50% win rate, when it's set as an underdog of +120 or more by bookmakers this season.
+- Miami has gone 16-9 (winning 64% of its games) when it has played as moneyline favorites of -120 or shorter.

-- The moneyline set for this matchup implies the Marlins have a 45.5% chance of walking away with the win.
+- The implied moneyline probablility for this matchup gives the Marlins a 54.5% chance to win.

-- Miami's games have gone over the total in 28 of its 62 chances.
+- Miami has combined with opponents to hit the over on the total 28 times this season for a 28-31-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!